10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 Why is My LUFS So Low?

-I fix low LUFS by applying appropriate compression to control dynamics.
-Adding a mastering limiter lets me increase overall loudness while maintaining peak control.
-Tools like Youlean Loudness Meter Pro help me monitor these changes in real-time as I adjust my processing chain.
+To fix low LUFS, I use compression to control the dynamics.
+Adding a mastering limiter helps me raise the loudness while keeping peaks in check.
+Tools like Youlean Loudness Meter Pro let me watch these changes in real time as I work.

 Does True Peak Matter in Mastering?

-SSL Meter Pro and similar plugins show me both peak and True Peak measurements simultaneously.
-I always check True Peak during my final limiting stage.
-This extra step prevents technical rejections from distribution platforms and maintains audio quality across different playback systems.
+Plugins like SSL Meter Pro show both peak and True Peak at the same time.
+I always check True Peak during my final limiting.
+This step helps avoid technical rejections from platforms and keeps the audio quality good on all systems.

 Does LUFS Matter in Music?